shoNagai/strawberryProject/README.md

 # strawberryProject

-react-native project
+react-native project for ios

-use
+# use

 react-native
 redux

-use api
+# use api

 connpass api